-William duPont, Daniel Finn, Louis Johnston, Kul Kapri, Margaret Lewis, Sucharita Mukherjee, John Olson, Shrawantee Saha, Parker Wheatley.
-Economics is the study of individual and social choices that lead to the production, distribution, and consumption of goods and services through private markets, non-market provisioning activities, and public policy with this study's goal being an understanding of the process of wealth and well-being creation in an economy.
+Daniel Finn, Louis Johnston, Margaret Lewis, Sucharita Mukherjee, Masayuki Onda, Syed Uddin, Parker Wheatley Asmaa Yaseen Economics is the study of individual and social choices and decision making that leads to the production, distribution, and consumption of goods and services through private markets and non-market provisioning activities.
+Individual decisions regarding labor market participation, the functioning of financial markets and the role of public policy are critical components of the study of economics.
+The goal of economic analysis is to understand the process of wealth creation as well as the standards of living in an economy.
 The Department of Economics offers students the opportunity to explore these processes and to examine important economic issues and policies from the perspectives of various schools of economic thought.
 In accord with the mission of the two colleges, the department's faculty is committed to the explicit treatment of the values implicit in economic choices and policies, to the benefits of methodological diversity in economic inquiry, and to the practice and improvement of contemporary pedagogies to engage students as active learners.
 The department's curriculum prepares students to be informed, critical citizens and engaged, competent professionals.
 The economics curriculum is structured in three levels or tiers.
 Tier One consists of one 4-credit course, ECON 111 (Introduction to Economics), which provides an introduction to the subject of economics by examining fundamental economic principles as well as issues and problems examined by economists.
 The courses in Tier Two (numbered between 300 and 349) build on the Tier One foundation to address in greater depth particular areas of economic theory and application.
 Tier Three courses (numbered 350-399) are advanced courses in analysis and applications and are primarily intended for economics majors and minors.
 All Tier Three courses have a prerequisite of at least one of the core theory courses, ECON 332 (Microeconomic Theory), ECON 333 (Macroeconomic Theory), and/or ECON 334 (Quantitative Methods in Economics).
 Many courses in the economics curriculum are designed to meet requirements in programs outside economics.
 In particular, the department contributes to the curricula in Accounting and Finance, Asian Studies, Environmental Studies, Gender Studies, Global Business and Leadership, Public Policy, and Theology.
 The economics major prepares students for employment in a variety of areas and for graduate study.
 Recent graduates are pursuing careers in banking, insurance, finance and brokerage, journalism, sales and marketing, and management.
 Others are employed as policy analysts for various agencies and branches of local, state and federal governments.
 Economics majors have gone on to graduate study in economics, business, finance, law, public policy analysis, agricultural economics, environmental economics, labor relations and human resource management, health administration, sports administration, and public administration.
 The economics program also offers a minor that can be matched with many different majors as preparation and support for a broad variety of career opportunities.
 Assessment The Department of Economics conducts assessment of student learning in order to determine how well the department and its students are meeting the program's specified learning goals and objectives.
 Assessment provides the department with systematic feedback to make curricular and pedagogical improvements.
-While protecting confidentiality, students of economics should expect that their coursework may serve as assessment data, that they may be asked to provide other data for assessment, and that they will be invited to participate in assessment reviews. credits Required Courses:
+While protecting confidentiality, students of economics should expect that their coursework may serve as assessment data, that they may be asked to provide other data for assessment, and that they will be invited to participate in assessment reviews.
+Major (44 credits) Required Courses: